do your conversations hijack your meetings?

 Which of the Five CONVERSATIONS is your default?

 Like many aspects of our personality, we have defaults.
 We have become so accustomed to behaving one way that we apply it to all situations in life.
 Rather than, adapting styles, like our conversation, to suit the situation.

 Which level is your default?

-2. DISCUSSION - to understand and then to agree/disagree
+2. DISCUSSION - to understand and then agree/disagree

-3. DECISION - to choose a course of action based on the agreement/disagreement
+3. DECISION - to choose a course of action based on the discussion

 4. DIRECTION - to guide movement towards the action